sunpho84/SUNphi/README.md

 name.
 Hopefully, a modernistic replacement for [Nissa](https://github.com/sunpho84/nissa) library.

+### Why a new independent library for Lattice QCD (and beyond)

+- We can shape it for other precise needs

+- We know what we implement (and we can trust it... maybe)

+- Consolidate experience with other past libraries, avoiding some pitfalls

+- Use a modern programming language allows for further future developments, and simplify mainteinment (provided that good practice is adopted while developing it, and a lot of effort is dedicated in documenting)

+- Considerable workforce amount availbale if we gather the force currently involved in Nissa, tmLQCD, DDalphaAMG, CVC, and a few other friend-developers

+- Glory, fame, success!
+More probably, blood, chains and dust

+### Main strategy line

+- Be modern

+- If in doubt, take as a reference Grid, and do differently, even better do the opposite

 ### Goals

 **The key idea** is to have a numerical library able to operate on